 If you are struggling with the enormous changes that are happening in the world today, you are far from alone.
 However, despite your hands being metaphorically tied, there are certain things that can help you to deal with the crisis you may be currently facing.

-The internet is now flooded with “how to” and “where next” guides for COVID-19 survival.
+The internet is now flooded with ‘how to’ and ‘where next’ guides for COVID-19 survival.
 At risk of adding to the noise on this subject, I want to share with you the silver linings that I have already discovered from my perspective (a Sydney-based coach, wife, and mother) during this uncertain and isolating time.
-Below are some of the ways I have been able to ‘transcend the walls’ and find a greater sense of freedom during COVID-19 while remaining locked in my cabin.
+Below are some of the ways I have been able to ‘transcend the walls’.
+I’ve been able to find a greater sense of freedom during COVID-19 while remaining locked in my cabin.

 Discover the gifts that COVID-19 brings to you

 But, there is something in this for you, individually, too.
-As with all challenging times in life, there is always something you can learn about yourself which can make you stronger, happier and more fulfilled.
+As with all challenging times in life, there is always something you can learn about yourself.
+And this can, therefore, make you stronger, happier and more fulfilled.
 If approached from the right perspective, a life challenge or a crisis may become a stepping stone to one of your greatest successes.

 ‘Challenges are what makes life interesting.
 Overcoming them is what makes life meaningful’ –Buddha

 Ask yourself (and keep asking if you don’t get an immediate answer), what is the gold that COVID-19 has brought to my life?
-What is the extremely challenging and powerful lesson that I am being called upon to learn – a stepping stone to a more meaningful life?
+What is the extremely challenging and powerful lesson that I am being called upon to learn?
+Can I see a stepping stone to a more meaningful life?